httpwg/http-extensions/draft-ietf-httpbis-priority.md

 as the most up-to-date information that overrides any other signal.
 Servers SHOULD buffer the most recently received PRIORITY_UPDATE frame and apply it once the referenced stream is opened.
-Holding PRIORITY_UPDATE frames for each stream requires server resources, which can can be bound by local implementation policy.
+Holding PRIORITY_UPDATE frames for each stream requires server resources, which can can be bounded by local implementation policy.
 Although there is no limit to the number of PRIORITY_UPDATES that can be sent, storing only the most recently received frame limits resource commitment.